Laser Cutting Paper: A Step-by-Step Guide for Beginners

 Engraving depth: 2%

-A complete overview for other machines such as LP1, LP2, LP3 and LP5 can be found in our settings table for LaserPecker devices .
+A complete overview for other machines like LP1, LP2, LP3, and LP5 can be found in our settings table for LaserPecker devices.

 Step 5: Start your paper engraving now

-Check all settings one last time to avoid mistakes – and then press start and watch your design come to life!
-With laser engraving on paper, your engraving is created using precise light pulses – clean, fast, and detailed.
+Double-check all settings one last time to avoid errors – and then: press start and watch your design come to life!
+When laser engraving paper, your engraving is created by precise light pulses – clean, fast, and detailed.

-Now that you've successfully mastered the case study on paper engraving a couplet, we'd like to introduce you to other exciting projects – ideal for practicing, designing, and inspiring!
-Whether you want to enhance gift wrap, cards, or thermal paper – with the right laser machine for paper, your creativity knows no bounds.
+After successfully mastering the case study on laser engraving a couplet, we want to introduce you to more exciting projects – ideal for practicing, designing, and inspiring!
+Whether you want to enhance wrapping paper, cards, or thermal paper – with the right laser machine for paper, there are no limits to your creativity.

-Transform simple gift bags into small works of art by engraving intricate patterns, personalized messages, or festive symbols into the paper.
-This creates a unique gift wrapping design with a personal touch.
+Transform simple gift bags into small works of art by engraving delicate patterns, personal messages, or festive symbols into the paper.
+This creates individual gift packaging designs with a personal touch.

 2. Personalized greeting cards

-Create personalized greeting cards by engraving names, loving messages, or detailed patterns on cardstock or high-quality paper using your laser engraver.
+Create individual greeting cards by engraving names, loving texts, or detailed patterns onto cardstock or high-quality paper using your laser engraver for paper.
 Perfect for birthdays, weddings, or holidays!

 3. Artistic bookmarks

-Design interactive scratch-off images where the laser exposes patterns or text through a black top layer, revealing bright colors underneath—a great project for kids or DIY decorations.
+Design interactive scratch art where the laser reveals patterns or text through a black top layer.
+Colorful designs emerge underneath – a great project for children or DIY decorations.

 5. Engraved thermal paper